Sjofartsdirektoratet/docs/content/rest-api/qualifications/course.md

 The latest version of this API can be found deployed in our test environment at: https://sdir-d-apim-common.portal.azure-api.net/docs/services/sdir-d-api-aps-course.
 {{% /panel %}}

+Two types of codes are accepted in the field *code* in the payload for data transfer; educational code and course code.
+The educational codes are referring to an education completed in an educational institution, while as the course codes are referring to shorter courses.
+A list of both the educational- and course codes can be obtained by using the operations in the APIs.

+The reported courses and educations will be validated against the organization delievering the data.

 ## Available functionality
 **Get a list of existing course registrations**